AndBible/docs-wiki/FAQ.md

 ## Please add module X to And Bible!

-Modules to And Bible are provided primarily via JSword engine, which uses Sword modules by Crosswire.
-Thus, you should make your requests to Crosswire modules team.
+Modules to And Bible are provided via JSword engine, which uses Sword modules by Crosswire and couple of other freely available module repositories.
+Thus, you should primarily make your requests to Crosswire modules team.

 You can also get in touch with them via email to their [email list](https://www.crosswire.org/mailman/listinfo/sword-devel) or via their other [contact methods](http://crosswire.org/contact/).
+See also their [FAQ](https://wiki.crosswire.org/EnduserFAQ).

 If the text is not copyrighted (i.e. it is public domain), there could be a shortcut to get it quickly to And Bible.
 In that case, please contact us.